Ritikkumar352/authentication_Spring-Boot/README.md

 - In the `UserService` class, use `userRepository.save(user)` to store the user's data in PostgreSQL after registration.
 - handle register logic in userService

+# Hasing Password
+- hashing password before saving in db, using SHA-256 (although it's not much secure {bruteFore} but just for learning how to hash before storing).
+- use MessageDigest class for hashing (SHA-256)
+- Use bCrypt, it's more secure (Spring Security).

 [//]: # ()
 [//]: # (### 9. **Implement Login API**)